Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Introduction and main results

+In Section \ref{defineC}, we construct preferred solutions of equation \eqref{introequation} via Stokes phenomenon.
+For this, we consider the meromorphic connection on the trivial holomorphic principal $G$-bundle $P$ over $\mathbb{P}^1$,

 where $A_0,x\in \frak g$.
-We assume that $A_0\in \frak t_{\rm reg}$ and once fixed, the only variable is $x\in\g\cong\g^*$ (via the inner product on $\g$).
-Then we consider the monodromy of $\nabla$ from $0$ to $\infty$, known as the connection matrix $C(x)$ of $\nabla$, which is computed as the ratio of two canonical solutions of $\nabla F=0$, one is around $\infty$ and another is on one chosen Stokes sector at $0$.
-Thus we get a map $C:\g^*\rightarrow G$ by mapping $x\in\frak g^*$ to the connection matrix $C(x)$ of $\nabla$.
+We assume that $A_0\in \frak t_{\rm reg}$ and once fixed, the only variable is $x\in\g\cong\g^*$ (identification via a nondegenerate bilinear form on $\g$).
+Then we consider the monodromy of $\nabla$ from $0$ to $\infty$, known as the connection matrix $C(x)$ of $\nabla$, which is the ratio of two canonical solutions of $\nabla F=0$, one of which is around $\infty$ and another is on one chosen Stokes sector at $0$.
+Varying $x\in\g^*$, we obtain the {\em connection map} $C:\g^*\rightarrow G;\ x\mapsto C(x)$.
+More precisely, $C$ is only defined on an open dense subset of $\g^*$, i.e., for those $x$ such that $\nabla$ is non–resonant.
 See Section \ref{defineC} for more details.
-One of the main results of this paper is \begin{thm} The map $C_{2\pi i}\in {\rm Map}(\frak g^*,G)$, defined by $C_{2\pi i}(x):=C(\frac{1}{2\pi i}x)$ for all $x\in\frak g^*$, is a solution of equation \eqref{introequation}. \end{thm} The meromorphic connections $\nabla$ taking the form of \eqref{nabla} were previously studied by Boalch.
-In particular, link between the connections $\nabla$ and the dual Poisson Lie group $G^*$ was discovered in \cite{Boalch1}, where the Poisson manifold $G^*$ is proven to be a space of Stokes data, and local analytic isomorphisms $\g^*$ to $G^*$ in a neighbourhood of $0$ were constructed.
-Furthermore, the connection matrix $C$ was used by Boalch to construct the Duistermaat twist \cite{Duistermaat}.
+The main result of this paper is \begin{thm} For any $A_0\in\frak t_{\rm reg}$, the connection map $C\in {\rm Map}(\frak g^*,G)$ is a solution of equation \eqref{introequation}. \end{thm} The background and reformulation of this theorem is given in Section 3, and its proof is given in Section \ref{irregularmap}.

+Let $G^*$ be the dual Poisson Lie group associated to the standard r-matrix.
+In \cite{EEM}, Enriquez, Etingof and Marshall associate a (formal) Poisson isomorphism $S_g: \g^*\rightarrow G^*$ to any solution $g$ of \eqref{introequation}.
+In Section \ref{ss:Stokes PL}, we show that the Poisson map $S_C$, associated to the connection map $C$ for any $A_0\in\frak t_{\rm reg}$, coincides with the irregular Riemann-Hilbert map $\nu:\g^*\rightarrow G^*$ relating $x\in\frak g^*$ to the Stokes matrices of $\nabla$.
+In particular, it recovers the remarkable result due to Boalch which states that for any $A_0\in\frak t_{\rm reg}$, the irregular Riemann-Hilbert map $\nu:\frak g^*\rightarrow G^*$ is a local analytic Poisson isomorphism.
+In other words, we have the following commutative diagram:

+We also develop a symplectc neighborhood version of Ginzburg-Weinstein linearization.
+See Section \ref{ss:Stokes PL} for more details.

+In Section \ref{irregularmap}, we give a proof of Theorem \ref{main} and clarify the relation between the gauge equation \eqref{introequation} and a certain irregular Riemann-Hilbert correspondence.
+This is motivated by and based on Boalch's works, e.g. \cite{Boalch2} \cite{BoalchG} \cite{Boalch3}, on the study of the geometry of moduli spaces of meromorphic connections on a trivial holomorphic principal $G$-bundle on Riemann surfaces with divisors.